The Kawa release normally comes as a gzip-compressed tar file named

 ./configure --prefix $PREFIX

 and an input history.
-You can get ‘readline
+You can get ‘readline’ from archives

 of GNU programs, including ftp://www.gnu.org/.